On this page:

 A student specifies the commencement date of the six-month study period in their OS‑HELP debt confirmation form.
 This date cannot be before the date on which the student begins the overseas study that counts towards the requirements of their course of study with their home provider.

-A six‑month study period is taken to commence on a day of one month and conclude on the corresponding day six months later.
+A six‑month study period is taken to commence on a day of one month and conclude on the day before the corresponding day six months later.

 Can a student receive OS-HELP for overseas study that is shorter than six months?